59+ Free Proposal Templates for MS Word

-The “un-asked-for” or unsolicited proposals are created when the recipient has not requested for the proposal by itself, rather the writer might need to convince the business on the need of origination of a proposal based on the type of the project.
+The “un-asked-for” or unsolicited proposals are created when the recipient has not requested the proposal by itself, rather the writer might need to convince the business of the need for the origination of a proposal based on the type of the project.
 These do not include a detailed involvement of the business or the client rather is more of a generic document that can be rendered suitable for more than one type of situation.
 These can also be customized based on the needs of the party involved.

 - Internal business proposals:

 Just as the name depicts, an internal business proposal is meant to stay “within” the organization and is generally designed for the people and officials within the same organization.
 This is prepared for providing them an idea of the information that will be included inside a proper business proposal meant for a specific project or service, helping them approve or reject one.
 The ease with this kind is that these need not embrace all and every detail, and can be comprised of a more “generic” approach too.